Damian McGinty: Glee

-The popular singer has almost half a million fans on Twitter.
+McGinty has almost half a million fans on X (formerly Twitter).

 Dancing with the Stars

 In December 2022, McGinty was announced as one of the contestants on the upcoming sixth series of the Irish version of Dancing with the Stars in 2023.
 He was partnered with Kylee Vincent.
+McGinty and Vincent reached the final, finishing as joint runners-up to Carl Mullan and Emily Barker.

 Performances

 Let the River Run

 McGinty and Máiréad Carlin sang the Derry City of Culture anthem "Let the River Run" at the BBC TV Gala Concert Sons and Daughters.
 Carly Simon, who felt their rendition of her song was "absolutely stunningly wonderful," released it as a single by her Iris Records and McGinty's Walled City Records company in 2014.
 She also performed her song with them during the multi-star Oceana Partners Awards Gala in Beverly Hills, California.

 TV specials

 Between 2008 and 2011, prior to his time on Glee, McGinty was in five PBS specials as a member of Celtic Thunder: The Show, It’s Entertainment, Christmas, Heritage and Storm.
 In 2013, McGinty appeared in two PBS specials.
 He joined former Celtic Thunder member Paul Byrom on his This Is the Moment show, and later they did a short tour.
 The other special The Power of Music with Ethan Bortnick was also a 2014 US tour.